ahartz1/movieratings/README.md

 Located at `localhost/raters/rater_id`, where `localhost` is the location of your django server and `rater_id` is the actual movie id in the database.

 ### Top 20 Page
 Located at `localhost/`, where `localhost` is the location of your django server.
+Shows the top 20 movies by average rating, but you can choose to show the top 20 most rated movies.